 Study Between Three Schools

-A hallmark of a Tufts undergraduate education is the ability to take advantage of its three different schools.
-Students in the School of Arts and Sciences, the School of Engineering, and the School of the Museum of Fine Arts at Tufts always have the option to take courses across all three schools, and often they can even get a minor in another school if they choose to.
+A hallmark of a Tufts undergraduate education is the ability to take advantage of its three undergraduate programs.
+Students in the School of Arts and Sciences, the School of Engineering, and the School of the Museum of Fine Arts at Tufts always have the option to take courses across all three schools, and often they can even pursue a minor in another school if they choose.

 Interdisciplinary work is also encouraged within schools, with each course of study having been designed to cover many fields.
-Majors like International Relations, Civic Studies, and Engineering Psychology are not housed in any one department.
-At SMFA at Tufts, students design their own studio art major from courses of their choosing that often range across multiple departments.
+Majors like International Relations, Civic Studies, and Human Factors Engineering are not confined to a single department.
+At SMFA at Tufts, students design their own studio art major from courses of their choosing that often span multiple departments.
 Students also have the unique opportunity to take courses taught from vastly different perspectives, combining knowledge from different fields in order to explore specific issues.
 In addition, Tufts offers a major in Interdisciplinary Studies through the School of Arts & Sciences, and a thesis program through the Center for Interdisciplinary Studies.